CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 The aperture ring is a bit better, but only because it moves more smoothly.
 It has the flaw of being too close to the body, presenting it's own difficulties.
 Charmingly, the shutter speed, which is flush with the body, and should by rights be the hardest to adjust, is actually the easiest.
 They've added two large finger grips making it a breeze to turn.

-To be fair, other contempory cameras, such as the Zeiss Contaflex, as also a pain to operate, but I wouldn't say that that excuses either manufacturer.
+To be fair, other contemporary cameras, such as the Zeiss Contaflex, as also a pain to operate, but I wouldn't say that that excuses either manufacturer.

 Meanwhile, the viewfinder is absolutely top notch.
 It deploys by the aid of a small knob on the back, which sadly fell off my camera during my ownership.
 The deployment is firm and confident, and puts it in waistfinder mode.
 By flipping up the magnifier, you can do precision focusing or use the excellent sport finder.
 The sport finder really deserves praise for its lenses, which, quite unlike any other sportfinder in my collection, elevates it over the normal hollow metal frame.
 The viewfinder is bright and crisp, with a split prism in the center that makes focusing trivial.
 The scene that you see through the magnifier is massive.
 Compared to my Nikon FM2, I think it might take up as much as 4x the physical area in my eye's field of view.